rklaehn/adt-ts/README.md

 # adt-ts
-Type-safe algebraic data types and pattern matching in typescript 2.8
+Type-safe algebraic data types and limited pattern matching in typescript 2.8

 # What